 No matter how long you have lived in Hong Kong, walking the streets is never a meaningless sleepwalk from A to B. It’s possible that long-time residents don’t look for anything anymore, or disinterested parties just see a start and a finish.
 But that’s where they’re going wrong.
 To observe the chaos is to observe the reflection of society; the man who laughs when your closing umbrella sprays him with water; the shop cats who nestle, camouflaged, among the shipment boxes; the throngs of middle-aged gamers occupying a new Pokemon Go zone; topless men and loaded trolleys that won’t slow down; schoolgirls linking arms like daisy chains you don’t have the heart to break; mini amps wired up to optimistic buskers.

-On a recent Hong Kong episode of travel show Parts Unknown, a local dai pai dong owner revealed that there are only 28 open-air street food stalls left; an iota of the hundreds that once punctuated daily life.
+On a recent Hong Kong episode of travel show Parts Unknown, a local dai pai dong owner revealed that there are only 28 open-air street food stalls left; a mere iota of the hundreds that once punctuated daily life.
 The reason?
 Health and hygiene standards.
-Cleanliness, and perhaps the appearance of cleanliness on a greater scale.
-The show’s host interviewed Hong Kongers working in in different industries who all echoed the same sentiment: Hong Kong is moving towards the clean, shiny and new.
+Cleanliness — and perhaps the appearance of cleanliness on a greater scale.
+The show’s host interviewed Hongkongers working in different industries, and they all echoed the same sentiment: Hong Kong is moving towards the clean, shiny, and new.

-It’s incumbent for any major city to stipulate rules and boundaries for the wellbeing of the people, and we must take a closer look at the issues that plague our streets.
-So yes, ensure street performers aren’t being disrespectful and work on air quality.
+It’s incumbent for any major city to stipulate rules and boundaries for the wellbeing of the people, and of course we should take a closer look at the issues that plague our streets.
+So yes, ensure street performers aren’t being disrespectful, and work on air quality.
 But let’s not attempt to sanitise Hong Kong’s inherent, unapologetic Hong Kong-ness in search for some idea of ‘betterness’.
-Trust me, you won’t find it.
+The truth?
+We’ll never find it.